participedia/frontend/README.md

 ### Configuration

-One of two configuration files will be loaded depending on whether the code is run in production mode or development mode.
-If in development mode, you should specify whether you're running your own instance of the API server, or want to use an existing API server (e.g. api.participedia.xyz).
-Edit `config/development.env` accordingly (it comes with two example lines, the last one that isn't commented out will be used.
+Copy `sample.env` to `.env`, and adjust it to fit.
+In general, the only choice will be whether to use your own API server (in case you're changing the server at the same time) or the staging site.

+The `sample.env` file has both settings, you just uncomment whichever one you want to use in your setup.

 ### Development